 Tobacco is the leading preventable cause of premature death in the United States and kills more than 400,000 Americans every year.
 This is more than deaths caused from alcohol, AIDS, car crashes, illegal drugs, murders, and suicides combined!

-What’s in tobacco?
+What’s in traditional cigarettes?

 Every puff of cigarette has more than 4,000 different chemicals including: